The world was shaken by the events of 2020.

 Although well into 2021 the path to recovery is still uncertain, we have an opportunity and an obligation to remodel rather than replicate our pre-pandemic economy.
 We’ll do that by involving those affected by financial decisions in leading economic change, by challenging systems and not just symptoms, and by holding institutions accountable for the outcomes they affect – all core parts of the SHARE model.
 Those principles guided all of our work in 2020 and will continue to guide our work into the future.

 In 2021, you’ll see that approach reflected in our Canadian Capital Stewardship Network (CCSN), where trustees and unions lead advocacy for decent working conditions across all sectors including long-term care, fast food, IT, property services, and within global supply chains.
 You’ll see it in our partnership with NATOA and other Indigenous organizations on the Reconciliation and Responsible Investment Initiative (RRII), which is bringing Indigenous voices to the fore in moving investors, corporations and markets to answer the Truth and Reconciliation Commission’s Calls to Action.
 You’ll see it in our new University Network for Investor Engagement (UNIE), which is helping university pension plans and endowments to throw their weight behind a climate transition.
 And you’ll see it in new initiatives on issues like affordable cities and racial justice all designed with the principle that inclusion is not just about being present, but having power.

 Thank you to our staff, our board, our partners and allies for being with us through a challenging year, and supporting our continuing efforts to build an equitable and responsible recovery.

-Together we have purpose, we have ambition, and we have the tools to help promote an economy that doesn’t just concentrate financial wealth in the hands of the few, but one that builds a better future for all of us.
+Together we have purpose, we are motivated, and we have the power to help build an economy that ensures a better future for all.